Empire Diner

 How often is Empire Diner inspected?

-Based on the inspection history on file, Empire Diner is inspected around two times per year on average.
+Based on the inspection history on file, Empire Diner is inspected roughly once per year on average.